 In addition to providing amazing panoramic views, the roads that crisscross this vast territory offer a multitude of road trip options, allowing you to visit several regions in a single trip.
 Here are four suggested travel itineraries for your next vacation in Eastern Québec!

-The Gaspésie Tour
+The Bas-Saint-Laurent — Gaspésie Tour

 The Whale Route

-A scenic drive of exceptional beauty!
+A journey through exceptional natural beauty!

 Îles de la Madeleine

 Located in the middle of the Gulf of St. Lawrence, the Îles de la Madeleine archipelago is made up of adozen islands, six of which are linked by narrow sand dunes.
 To get there, you have two options: you can take the CTMA ferry from Prince Edward Island, a five-hour crossing, or you can fly, which is obviously much faster.
 Depending on the season, up to three airlines serve the Îles de la Madeleine, including PAL Airlines.

 Since Route 199, which runs from one end of the archipelago to the other, is only 85 km (55 mi.) long, for this trip, it makes sense to pick a home base from which to explore the region.
 Gourmet delights, wind sports, sea outings, discoveries of local artists and excursions of all kinds will fill your days… and leave you with unforgettable memories!

 The St. Lawrence Road Trips

 In the maritime regions of Québec, ferries serve as extensions of the road network.
 Use them to travel from one shore of the St. Lawrence to the other and thus visit several regions in the same trip!